aadilmallick/my-notes-docusaurus/docs/typescript-tutorial/01-typescript-basics.md

 You can carry this further to filtering keys before doing something with them by combining mapped types with conditionals.

+Whenever you are trying to filter types based on filtered keys, follow these rules:

+1. **ALWAYS** filter by keys first.
+Get a subset of the keys you want, and then do the mapped type

 ```ts
 type KeysThatStartWithS<T> = {
   [key in keyof T as key extends `s${string}` ? key : never]: T[key];